 A monitoring plan is developed when the recommendation of a risk assessment and/or the national biosafety policy calls for monitoring activities to be carried out in conjunction with the environmental release of the LMO.
 In such cases, the competent authority(ies) or the entity responsible for the risk assessment may outline the requirements of a monitoring plan (including the reporting of monitoring data).
 The monitoring plan should be transparent, of scientific quality in the context of well constructed hypotheses, and in sufficient detail so that the relevance of the data can be appraised.

 If the monitoring plan is to be developed by the notifier, it may be evaluated by the competent national authority and may be subject to modification before a decision for release is granted.
-Importantly, the proposed monitoring activities should be relevant to the identified uncertainties regarding the level of risk posed by the LMO under consideration.
+Importantly, the proposed activities for case-specific monitoring should be relevant to the identified uncertainties regarding the level of risk posed by the LMO under consideration.
 Information relevant for developing the monitoring plan may be available from the risk assessment and, if applicable, from previous monitoring activities, including those from other countries.
 For example, the choice of protection goals and assessment endpoints (which may include the selection of indicators and parameters) may often be derived from the context and scoping phase of the risk assessment (See Roadmap, “Establishing the context and scope”).
 The scientific and technical details of the specific LMO, including detection methods, would in many cases be available from the information required for conducting the risk assessment as outlined in Annex III of the Protocol.

 When developing (or evaluating) a monitoring plan, the following may be considered: